 Kim-An Hernandez joined the Board in 2022.

-She earned her B.A. in Government in 1999 from Connecticut College.
+Hernandez earned her B.A. in Government in 1999.
 In 2004, she earned her J.D. from Vanderbilt University School of Law and a Law and Business Certificate from the Vanderbilt Owen School of Management.
 She is one of the only Connecticut College athletes to lead two teams in two different sports (soccer and lacrosse) to the NCAA Tournament.
-She also played on the women’s basketball team for one season.
-Hernandez was an NSCAA All-American, NESCAC All-Academic, IWLCA Regional and Academic All Region, and Umbro All-Star Select.
-She was inducted into the CC Athletic Hall of Fame in 2017 and was a member of Pi Sigma Alpha, the National Political Science Honor Society.
+Hernandez also played on the women's basketball team for one season.
+She was an NSCAA All-American, NESCAC All-Academic, IWLCA Regional and Academic All-Region, and Umbro All-Star Select.
+She was inducted into the CC Athletic Hall of Fame in 2005 for her individual accomplishments on the lacrosse and soccer teams and again in 2017 with the 1998 women's soccer team.

 Krane, Jon 7.25.22